ellenbell/FasTE/README.md

 ### RepeatMasker Output Clean-Up

-RepeatMasker uses astrisks in its .out file to label repeats that overlap with one or more other hits that have a higher score.
-To create a list of distinct repeat hits the following bash command can be used to remove lines with an astrisk in them.  <br />
+RepeatMasker uses asterisks in its .out file to label repeats that overlap with one or more other hits that have a higher score.
+To create a list of distinct repeat hits the following bash command can be used to remove lines with an asterisk in them.  <br />
 ```
 bash
 awk '!/\*/' [repeatmasker.out] > [noasterisk_repeatmasker.out]